Last Updated: June 9, 2020

 The Indian government has relaxed lockdown rules and is allowing more industries to reopen with limited staffing.
 Factories have opened at 30% staffing.
 On April 25 some small convenience stores and agricultural businesses were allowed to reopen, but states are imposing different guidelines around reopening.
 The entire country is under complete lockdown until April 14, 2020.
 All factories are closed, and there are literally no exports coming out of the county.
 Physical movement is not allowed, and a curfew has been imposed.
 The lockdown has paralyzed virtually all commerce in the country.
 While cargo movement is supposed to be exempt from the lockdown restrictions, we have received widespread reports of supply chain disruption across all modes of transports – air, ocean, and land.
 Air Freight: Airport operations are significantly impacted, with freighter movements impeded due to manpower restrictions; hardly any flights are coming into India due to cargo terminal congestion, especially at temperature-controlled facilities where shipments are not being accepted or permitted.
 There are numerous reports of cargo being abandoned amid the “chaos”, and the airports are reporting that their facilities are so “choked”, they can’t even offload boxes from the aircraft.
 Many airlines have cancelled even their freighter operations into India due to the acute shortage of staffing, and there is absolutely no cargo movement.
 Ocean Freight: Severe cargo congestion has been reported at key ports and container freight stations, as importers abandon their cargo amidst the lockdown, especially at Jawaharal Nehru Port Trust (JNPT) and Mundra.
 As a result, CMA CGM, COSCO, Hapag-Lloyd , Maersk, and MSC have all reportedly omitted calls at Jawaharal Nehru Port Trust and Mundra Port.
 The 14-day quarantine on ships calling at India ports is also causing delays and additional costs, and many carriers have announced port congestion surcharges.
 Delays have been reported in new booking release, MBL release and import DO issuance.
 While India’s federal government has issued an order declaring the transportation of goods by water – including loading and unloading – an essential service, it has also permitted port authorities to declare force majeure.
 As port workers are restricted from venturing out of their homes, close to half a dozen ports including Krishnapatnam, Dhamra, Mundra, Tuna, Gopalpur, Karaikal and Gangavaram have declared force majeure and are currently turning away vessels.
 CFS’s: All CFS’s are closed.
 Port to CFS and CFS to port operations may resume on April 1.
 Domestic Trucking: $4.5m in goods have been abandoned on India’s roadsides as drivers and helpers run away due to the lack of food, money, clean toilets and proper sanitation, and the goods are at extreme risk of pilferage and damage.
 For the few trucks that are able to reach their destination, there are no helpers and other staff to unload the stocks.
 There is no movement of commercial vehicles.
 Despite the government’s assurances, thousands of trucks carrying food and cooking gas, among other goods and commodities, are reportedly stuck at sealed-off state borders.
 The Indian Foundation of Transport Research and Training (IFTRT) has estimated that some 500,000 drivers have been left stranded or have been prevented from crossing state-borders, with police reportedly detaining drivers amid confusion over what is considered an “essential” service.
 Drivers are not willing to risk carrying general cargo shipments to and from airports, and even after clearance, may are not willing to take cargo for delivery to urban areas.
 Additionally, hundreds of thousands of drivers have fled back to their villages to escape the virus, and drivers still on the roads are struggling to find food and supplies as most restaurants and businesses are closed.
 Customs: Import cargo is not being cleared due to the non-availability of customs authorities, with several locations indicating no officers available.

+The country is slowly starting to ease restrictions.
 Residents of the Jakarta metropolitan area are prohibited from traveling to other cities.
 All domestic flights and train services have been suspended, and cars and minivans are being checked based upon license plates.
 Transportation of goods is permitted.
 Effective March 2, foreigners have been banned from entering the country.
 Air Freight: Most airlines have reduced or suspended flights in and out of the country.
 Ocean Freight: Most carriers are working with a skeleton staff.

 Ban on travelers who have been in China, Iran or Italy 14 days prior to arrival.